* Translated by AI

 /Archive=KBO

 It turned out to be a 'historic' record.
 According to the Korea Baseball Organization (KBO), only three players in history have achieved 'multi-hit (two or more hits) + home run + stolen base' all in their professional starting debut.
-The first was Shin Sung-sik (65) of OB (now Doosan) in the inaugural season of professional baseball in 1982.
+The first was Shin Sung-sik (65), known as the 'Hakdari first baseman' who was popular in the inaugural season of professional baseball 44 years ago (1982) with OB (now Doosan).
 The next was Cho Kyung-hwan (54) of Lotte in 1998.

 While recording all three achievements in a single game is not uncommon in general, it was not easy to accomplish them in the exciting and nerve-wracking atmosphere of a starting debut.

-Go Jun-hwi holds his debut hit and home run commemorative balls during an interview after the game on the 23rd. /Photo=Reporter Shin Hwa-seop
+Go Jun-hwi holds the commemorative ball for his first hit and home run after the game on the 23rd while giving an interview. /Photo=Reporter Shin Hwa-seop

-Go Jun-hwi holds his debut hit and home run commemorative balls during an interview after the game on the 23rd. /Photo=Reporter Shin Hwa-seop
+Go Jun-hwi holds the commemorative ball for his first hit and home run after the game on the 23rd while giving an interview. /Photo=Reporter Shin Hwa-seop

 In a post-game interview, Go Jun-hwi reflected on the home run moment, saying, "Honestly, I couldn't find the ball and sprinted all the way to first base.
-I thought it would just be a long hit over the right field, but when the first base coach high-fived me, I thought, 'Ah, it went over.'"
+I thought it would just be a long hit over the right-field wall, but when the first-base coach high-fived me, I thought, 'Ah, it went over.'"

-Regarding achieving various debut records all at once, he shared his thoughts: "I was so excited after being called up to the 1st team last night that I did a lot of image training before going to sleep.
-I still feel a slight chill on my skin, and it feels like a real dream.
-I look forward to even more in the future."
+Regarding achieving various debut records all at once, he shared his thoughts: "I was so excited after being called up to the first division last night that I did a lot of image training before going to sleep.
+I still feel a slight chill on my body, and it feels like a real dream.
+I look forward to even more from now on."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>